 A common experience in inpatient rehab is that individuals leave feeling as though they can conquer the world.
 A part of this is the progress they have made in their recovery.
 The thing to remember is the progress made thus far has been in a controlled environment with significant differences from your home.

 When you leave an inpatient program, you will have a plethora of skills to help you in your recovery.
 Even with those skills, you will likely still face challenges when you return home.
 Addiction tends to make our lives chaotic and messy.
 When you return home from inpatient treatment, you are walking back into the mess of working to put your life back together.

 One of the main concerns this brings up is relapse.
 You are no longer in a controlled environment surrounded by staff members.
 You are at home, and you will need to use your skills to cope with the challenges you face.
 Unfortunately, a common experience is relapsing.

 Relapsing does not necessarily mean that you need to return to inpatient treatment.
 However, if your relapse turns into regular use again, you may need to have a higher level of care.
 Relapse prevention focuses on identifying your potential triggers and developing a plan to cope with them.
 Additionally, you will identify healthy supports in your life that can help you in those challenging moments.

 Individuals who attend aftercare treatment have access to treatment that can help them when they return home.
 Outpatient treatment can involve a variety of different levels of treatment.
-These include, a partial hospitalization program, intensive outpatient program, and other outpatient programs.
+These include a partial hospitalization program, an intensive outpatient program, and other outpatient programs.